firasmidani/phenotypic-characterization/README.md

 ## [Optional] Set-up a local python environment

-Virtual environments allow you to create a virtual copy of your machine’s Python without affecting the set-up the native python.
-This way you can download modules/packages without affecting the dependencies for other applications that require python.
-For more info, see (see <a href="https://packaging.python.org/guides/installing-using-pip-and-virtual-environments/">here</a>). __I recommend that you follow the instructions in the link instead of mine below, becasue the linked instructions are more thorough, up-to-date, and delineate differences between installations for Python 2 vs Python 3 and Windows vs Unix.__
+Virtual environments allow you to create a virtual copy of your machine’s Python without affecting the set-up of the native Python.
+Accordingly, you can download modules/packages without affecting the dependencies for other applications that require Python.
+For more info, see (see <a href="https://packaging.python.org/guides/installing-using-pip-and-virtual-environments/">here</a>). __I recommend that you follow the instructions on this linked page instead of mine below.
+The linked instructions are more thorough, up-to-date, and delineate differences between installations for Python 2 vs Python 3 and Windows vs Unix.__

 **To install virtualenv**